-1

-Review audit data to make a patient safety

-intervention in the practice e.g. for patients

-on DMARDs or other Shared Care medicines,

-Sodium Valproate, for those patients who

-over order their medicines, or high value

-prescribing medicines reviews.

-Undertake monitoring of high risk

-medications.

-Review patient lab results and discuss how

-these influence prescribing decisions.

-Demonstrate appropriate interpersonalskills.

-Discuss and reflect on process of Significant

-Event recording and analysis used in practice

-Undertake a medication compliance review.

-Liaise with other pharmacists as necessary

-Primary Care Network

-Pharmacy Interface interactions

-Signposting to other services in Remote

-and Rural settings.

-Participate in pharmacotherapy level 1

-services.

-What is the primary care pharmacists role in

-actioning prescription requests, how would

-this differ if the pharmacist was an IP

-What is the primary care pharmacists role in

-actioning immediate discharge letters.
+for cost saving and patient safety interventions.
+This should include a discussion/observation of patient interaction - either face to face, phone, or letter.
+Review audit data to make a patient safety intervention in the practice e.g. for patients on DMARDs or other Shared Care medicines, Sodium Valproate, for those patients who over order their medicines, or high value prescribing medicines reviews.
+Undertake monitoring of high-risk medications.
+Discuss and reflect on process of Significant Event recording and analysis used in practice